FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/text/README.md

 - Stylesheet: Input field for an XSL stylesheet.
 This can be a path to a stylesheet saved on disk, or, if the field is left blank, `junit-noframes-emb.xsl` from Apache Ant is used.
 - Parameters: Text area for key=value pairs on parameters to pass in to the XSL stylesheet.
 Each key=value pair should be on a new line.

+### Search and Replace

+**Purpose:** Replace all instances of a given string with a new value.

+**Details:**

+- Searches for the the specified text and replaces it with the new value

+**Workflows supporting this plug-in step:**

+  * All

+**Inputs:**

+- Step Name: Input field for the name of the step
+- Step Execution: Drop-down that sets the step execution behavior.
+By default, steps execute automatically.
+However, you can set the step to execute only for specific conditions.
+- Input: Input field for the data to be searched.
+The text input can be piped in through a variable.
+- Search for: The text to search for.
+- Replace with: The replacement value.

 ## Installation

 Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.